torvalds/linux/Documentation/mm/unevictable-lru.rst

-munlock_page() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_page().  __munlock_page() decrements the page's mlock_count, and when that reaches 0 it clears PageMlocked and clears PageUnevictable, moving the page from unevictable state to inactive LRU.
+munlock_page() uses the mlock pagevec to batch up work to be done under lru_lock by  __munlock_page().  __munlock_page() decrements the page's mlock_count, and when that reaches 0 it clears PG_mlocked and clears PG_unevictable, moving the page from unevictable state to inactive LRU.

 But in practice that may not work ideally: the page may not yet have reached "the unevictable LRU", or it may have been temporarily isolated from it.
 In